ethereum/consensus-specs/specs/beacon-chain.md

 ### Beacon chain state

-The `state` has the following fields:
+The `BeaconState` has the following fields:

 ```python
 {